calebweldon/ExplodingKittens/docs/bva/bva-deck.md

 | Test Case 2 | [Card(SKIP), Card(EXPLODING_KITTEN)] | Card(SKIP)      | :x:          |

 ## Method 4: ```public void shuffleDeck()```

+## Note:
+ - It may be easiest to implement using Collection object's static shuffle() method...
+ - If so, unit tests aren't viable and BVA may not be helpful
+ - Discuss with professor

 ### Step 1-3 Results
 |        | Input                                                                             | Output                                                                            |
 |--------|-----------------------------------------------------------------------------------|-----------------------------------------------------------------------------------|